by Resource Associates @ grantwriters.net

 Grant writing uses very specific terminology, relies heavily on formalized structure, and has an often-onerous obligation to address with absolute precision specific qualifications, conditions and prerequisites set by the granting entity.
-And it goes without saying that grant writing can be a stressful experience, given its important role in securing resources and building capacity for your organization.
+And it goes without saying grant writing can be a stressful experience, given its important role in securing resources and building capacity for your organization.

-Because grant writing does play such a central and vital role, and because organizations that rely on grants often have very limited staff resources, staff members who have limited or no experience writing grants often are called to fill that duty.
+Because grant writing does play such a central and vital role, and because organizations who rely on grants often have very limited staff resources, staff members who have limited or no experience writing grants often are called to fill this duty.
 Grant writing, however, isn’t something one can just “pick up” in a few hours and then be sufficiently fluent to write an award-winning document.
 A better and proven solution lies in mentoring.

 For the novice grant writer, a mentor provides more than just a wealth of experience and wisdom – and a source of confidence when undertaking a new and challenging task.
 Mentors provide real-time feedback and insight, and the best mentoring relationships aren’t composed of guru and pupil.
 Instead, they’re characterized by a mutually beneficial exchange: the mentee benefits from the experience and practiced skill of the mentor, and the mentor benefits from keeping on top of his or her professional discipline and through gaining fresh insights from the person they’re mentoring.

 Here are four steps to finding – and working successfully with – a grant writing mentor.

 - Get your feet wet.
 Before you approach a mentor, learn as much as you can about the basics of grant writing.
 Resource Associates has free on-demand webinars on topics ranging from the basics of writing a budget to how to secure partnerships.
 Browsing professional interest groups on social networking sites such as LinkedIn will inevitably lead you to a wealth of resources as well.